 Following her journey through the canyons at midnight, Gilda Midani sets her sights out to sea.

-Floating amongst the currents of Gilda’s Blue Row is a feeling of vastness – not unlike the inspiration found in Darren Almond’s moon-exposed photography.
+Floating amongst the currents of Gilda Midani’s Blue Row is a feeling of vastness – not unlike the inspiration found in Darren Almond’s moon-exposed photography.
 The pattern sweeps in two directions, revealing space in the middle of the garment – simultaneously a wink and a dismissal of nature’s symmetry.
 We are awed not only by how incredibly difficult these dyes are to perfect, or how soft the textiles feel against skin… but by how a wash of blue across cotton can immediately transport us to a shore after dusk.
-The ability to do all these things, with such clear pleasure in doing so… therein lies the power of Gilda and her work.
+The ability to do all these things, with such clear pleasure in doing so… therein lies the power of Gilda Midani and her work.

 “Limitless and immortal, the waters are the beginning and end of all things on earth.”